Wiki · Concept · Last reviewed June 25, 2026

 Foundation Models

-Foundation models are large AI models trained on broad data at scale and then adapted to many downstream tasks.
-The term names a technical pattern and an institutional shift: a single model can become reusable infrastructure for products, agents, APIs, applications, and public policy.
+Foundation models are broadly pretrained AI models that can be adapted across many downstream tasks.
+The term names both a technical pattern and an institutional shift: one reusable base can become infrastructure for products, APIs, agents, research systems, public services, and legal duties that attach before any single downstream deployment is known.

 Definition

-The category includes large language models, multimodal models, vision-language models, code models, audio models, robotics models, and world-model-like systems when they serve as reusable bases rather than single-task classifiers.
-A foundation model is not necessarily open, closed, safe, unsafe, frontier, or general intelligence.
-The defining feature is transfer: one pretrained base becomes the starting point for many later uses.
+The category includes large language models, multimodal models, vision-language models, code models, audio models, robotics models, embedding models, and world-model-like systems when they serve as reusable bases rather than single-task classifiers.
+A foundation model is not necessarily open, closed, safe, unsafe, frontier, generative, agentic, or generally intelligent.
+The defining feature is reuse: one pretrained base becomes the starting point for many later tasks, products, and institutions.

 Regulators often use the related term general-purpose AI model.
-The EU AI Act's GPAI category overlaps heavily with foundation models, especially models that can be integrated into many downstream systems.
+The EU AI Act's GPAI category overlaps heavily with foundation models, especially models that display significant generality and can be integrated into many downstream systems or applications.
 The legal term matters because it attaches obligations to model providers, not only to final application deployers.

 Lineage